-In the future there will be more ‘adapters’ to make the barrel more versatile in terms of plant size and medium used.
+Available soon: In the future there will be more ‘adapter pieces’ to make the barrel more versatile in terms of plant size and medium used.

-One missing part is the one providing just 1 centered 2-inch net pot.
+One important part is the one providing just 1 centered 2-inch net pot.
 It will make the spacing very variable using the closed parts and the parts with two 2-inch net pot inserts interchangeably to assemble your ring segments.
-This piece will be available from July 2019!
+This piece will be available from September 2019!

 Supplemental or full artificial lighting is a challenge

 Because of the shape and nature of one or more vertical cylinders/barrels of variable height, adding radiation to setups is tricky.

 One solution would be just surround the barrel surface with your plants with flexible LED ribbons like they are used in shipping containers using ZipGrow towers.

 If you are operating in a greenhouse and you are in a location with enough radiation, diffusing glaring will do the trick.
 But not everybody has a nice greenhouse at hand.

 This is why we will come up with a rotation solution for the vertical barrels.
 The construction is already done and looks like in the construction on the right.
 There are 2 rotational ‘propellers’ using a gliding disc.
 We can use the top lid as base just like in the hanging version of the vertical barrel.
 On longer production lines there might be a need to elevate the barrels in order to catch the liquid draining in the middle with enough slope for the gravity based circulation.

 Once we can rotate the barrels, we can use the standard lights again.

 Roller base to move around the closed base